Juanvvc/crypto/slides/13-bec.md

 - PGP is rarely used in real life
 - Not all companies implement SPF or DKIM, but this is changing fast
 - These mechanisms do not protect against an email sent from `macdonalds.com`: the attackers can configure SPF and DKIM too!
 - SPF and DKIM only authenticate from the sending server to the receiving server!
-These technologies do not detect if a legitimate account is compromised
+These technologies do not detect if a legit account is compromised

 <!--
 - Los malos pueden configurar también sus servidores